heroku/salesforce-bulk/README.md

 ## Authentication

 To access the Bulk API you need to authenticate a user into Salesforce.
-The easiest way to do this is just to supply `username` and `password`.
-This library will use the `salesforce-oauth-request` package (which you must install) to run the Salesforce OAUTH2 Web flow and return an access token.
+The easiest way to do this is just to supply `username`, `password` and `security_token`.
+This library will use the `simple-salesforce` package to handle password based authentication.

 ```
 from salesforce_bulk import SalesforceBulk